mrguitar/origin/examples/dev-build-env/README.md

         $ oc new-project test

-1. Create image stream.
-We're using centos here.
-(TODO: automate this in the OSE template)

-        $ oc import-image centos --from centos --confirm

-1. Create all of the OpenShift resources from the template
+1. Upload the OpenShift template.
+This will make the template available to instantiate.

         oc create -n test -f https://raw.githubusercontent.com/aweiteka/origin/dev-build-env/examples/dev-build-env/ose-build-template.yaml

-1. In the [OpenShift web interface](https://localhost:8443) create a new instance of the template you uploaded.
+ In the [OpenShift web interface](https://localhost:8443) create a new instance of the template you uploaded.

 1. Login with credentials test/test
 1. Select "test" project
 1. Select "Add to Project", "Browse all templates..." and select the "automated-builds" template.
 1. Select "Edit Parameters", edit the form and select "Create".

+This creates a whole pile of resources: image streams, test deployment, a Jenkin master and the appropriate services and routes to access these resources.

+When the Jenkins master is deployed we need to get the service IP address and port.

+* OpenShift web UI: navigate to Browse, Services
+* CLI: `oc get service jenkins`

+**Note**: If you are not on the same host you'll need to [deploy and configure a router](https://docs.openshift.org/latest/admin_guide/install/deploy_router.html).

+## Jenkins setup

+Now we're ready to create jobs in the Jenkins master.
+We'll use Jenkins Job builder to define the jobs then render them using a CLI tool.

 1. Copy the Jenkins Job Builder template to your source repository and edit.
+1. Get the Jenkins pod name

+        oc get pods

+1. Enter the jenkins container.
+We'll do this once to gain access to the jenkins-jobs CLI.

+        oc exec -it <jenkins_pod_name> bash

+1. Edit the jenkins-jobs config file `config/jenkins-jobs.ini` changing the jenkins master service IP address.
-Run `jenkins-jobs` (TODO: provide jenkins-jobs tool or a way to exec into the jenkins master) to create a whole pile of jenkins jobs.
-See the results in the [Jenkins web interface](http://localhost).
+1. Run `jenkins-jobs` (TODO: provide jenkins-jobs tool or a way to exec into the jenkins master) to create a whole pile of jenkins jobs.

         jenkins-jobs --conf config/jenkins-jobs.ini --ignore-cache update jenkins-jobs.yaml

+1. Using a browser load the Jenkins web UI using the Jenkins service IP address and port.
+Default credentials are admin/password.

 ## Bash Notes